 If The Clog Is Deep Use A Plumbers Snake

 #4 If your drain is still backing up, then your problem is much deeper.
 As long as other drains in your home are not backing up, then your slow-moving drain is isolated to your sink area.
 You can purchase a small auger, aka plumbers snake, from Walmart or Home Depot for less than $20.
 It’s better than renting one, and it’s nice to have around the home for any other drains you may need to clear in the future.
 Follow the simple instructions and insert the cable down the drain.
 When it stops, turn the snake in a circular motion while always applying pressure, this should do the trick.
 If the drain is still clogged, then your need to call for a plumbing expert.

 #5 It’s time to put the parts back together.
-The parts consist of one nut, clip, horizontal bar, and a stopper.
-But to be honest, it takes a little more time to put it back together.
-You will need to line up the hole in the bottom of the stopper to the horizontal rod that’s in your drain pipe.
+If you’re doing this for the first time, you’ll find it’s much easier taking it apart than putting it back together.
+The parts consist of one clevis strap, spring clip, pivot bar, and a pop-up stopper.
+You will need to line up the hole in the bottom of the stopper to the pivot bar that’s in your drain pipe.
 Connecting the two is what makes your stopper work correctly.
-When the stopper is down, it should give your drain a tight seal, so no water escapes.
+When the stopper is down, it should give your drain a tight seal so no water escapes.

-#6 Final step is the placement of the clip.
-The horizontal rod should be placed precisely back into the hole where it came out.
-The horizontal rod connects to the strap and screw which allows the lift rod on your faucet to open and close your stopper.
+#6 The final step is to attach the spring clip to the clevis strap.
+It would be best if you placed it precisely back into the hole where it came out.
+When the spring clip is connected to the clevis strap, it will allow the pivot bar on your faucet to open and close your stopper.
 In some cases, you may need a helper on the top of the sink while you’re placing the horizontal rod in the proper hole.